acend/kubernetes-basics-training/content/en/docs/attaching-a-database/_index.md

 ### Solution

-This is how you copy the database dump into the Pod:
+This is how you copy the database dump into the MariaDB Pod:

 ```bash
 curl -O https://raw.githubusercontent.com/acend/kubernetes-basics-training/main/content/en/docs/attaching-a-database/dump.sql